 Stubble or precious gems?

 Please Note: Godly living absolutely includes sharing the Gospel with others.
+We cannot reach others without learning from Christ and His example.
+We cannot be proper examples unless we saved in Christ which happens through understanding and hearing the Gospel message.
 We are not to be hidden, but a light on the hill, that includes openly speaking about Jesus, the Gospel, and God’s word.

 Community Prayer for July 2020

 Monthly Scripture – (NKJ) Psalm 85:08, “I will hear what God the Lord will speak, for He will speak peace to His people and to His saints; but let them not turn back to folly.”

 5 thoughts on “Difference Between Legalism & Godly Living (Condensed)”